GPlates/GPlates/doc-python-api/pygplates_introduction.rst

   pygplates.reconstruct('coastlines.gpml', 'rotations.rot', 'reconstructed_coastlines_10Ma.shp', 10)

 ...but it cannot restrict reconstructed data to a specific region on the globe.
-To achieve that, some more Python code needs to be written that accesses lower-level *pygplates* functionality as shown in the sample code :ref:`pygplates_find_features_overlapping_a_polygon`.
+To achieve that, some more Python code needs to be written that accesses lower-level pyGPlates functionality as shown in the sample code :ref:`pygplates_find_features_overlapping_a_polygon`.

 Also if GPlates is just one node in a research pipeline then it can be easier to process all nodes together in a single script (or collection of scripts) reducing the need to interact with a graphical user interface.
-In this case :ref:`external pygplates<pygplates_introduction_using_pygplates_external>` can replace the GPlates desktop application as a node in the pipeline.
+In this case :ref:`external pyGPlates<pygplates_introduction_using_pygplates_external>` can replace the GPlates desktop application as a node in the pipeline.

 .. _pygplates_introduction_external_vs_embedded:

-External versus embedded pygplates
+External versus embedded pyGPlates
 ----------------------------------

-There are two ways to run Python source code that uses *pygplates*.
+There are two ways to run Python source code that uses pyGPlates.
 You can run it in either:

 * an *external* Python interpreter, or